jwalters3/unecessaryspace/contents/articles/attmobilehackathon15/index.md

 template: article.jade
 ---

-I participated in AT&T's mobile app hackathon and my team ended up winning "Best App From a Women Led Team" as a part of Team Little Librarian.
+I participated in AT&T's mobile app hackathon over the weekend and ended up winning "Best App From a Women Led Team" as a part of Team Little Librarian.

 <span class="more"></span>